guidobouman/emails-input/README.md

 ## Style

-The list of classes below is used, so the user can style the rendered HTML.
+The list of classes below is added to the rendered elements, so the user can make Emails Input fit into any app or project.

 - `entry-list`: The top level list containing the list of entries and the input field;
 - `entry`: A separate entry, it contains the entry as text and a delete button;